Related Subjects:

 - Pneumocystis jirovecii pneumonia (PCP)

-- Cytomegalovirus (CMV) disease (other than liver, spleen, or lymph nodes)
+- Cytomegalovirus (CMV) disease (other than liver, spleen, lymph nodes)

-- Herpes simplex virus (HSV) infection causing chronic ulcers (lasting more than one month), or bronchitis, pneumonitis, or oesophagitis
+- Herpes simplex virus (HSV) causing chronic ulcers >1 month, or bronchitis, pneumonitis, or esophagitis

 - Progressive multifocal leukoencephalopathy (PML)